gpozzi/machine-learning/projects/house_price_prediction/README.md

 - `operation_type`: Type of operation (buy, rent). (categorical)

 # Project description
-This project was made for [Acámica's](https://www.acamica.com/data-science) data science bootcamp and consists of two iteration:
+This project was made for [Acámica's](https://www.acamica.com/data-science) data science bootcamp and consists of two iterations:
 ## Iteration one
 It starts with a comprehensive `EDA` and applying some simple `data cleaning` techniques to end up building a `machine learning regression model` that performs better than a linear regression.
 Two models have been tried in this project: **decisionTreeRegressor** and **kNeighborsRegressor**